ts4z/barge.org/content/about/_index.md

 other similar events.

 [BARGE](/barge) is the Big [August](/blog/what-does-the-a-stand-for)
-Rec.Gambling Excursion, which has been occurring annually since 1991.
+Rec.Gambling Excursion, a group of gambling enthusiasts that spun off of the rec.gambling newsgroup, which has been occurring annually since 1991.

-[EMBARGO](/embargo) is a companion event occurring in the winter since 2011.
+[EMBARGO](/embargo), the Extraordinary Mid-winter Big Annual Rec.Gambling Outing, is a smaller companion event occurring in the winter since 2011.

 Several [other events](/other-events) exist, hosted in other places in the U.S., but they have different web sites.